-FIRST RESPONDERS Sample Clauses
+FIRST RESPONDERS Clause Examples

-FIRST RESPONDERSIn addition to items in section C, D and H relating to first responders, support the following: 1.
+FIRST RESPONDERS.
+In addition to items in section C, D and H relating to first responders, support the following: 1.
 Education of law enforcement or other first responders regarding appropriate practices and precautions when dealing with fentanyl or other drugs.
 2. Provision of wellness and support services for first responders and others who experience secondary trauma associated with opioid-related emergency events.

-FIRST RESPONDERSIn addition to items C8, D1 through D7, H1, H3, and H8, support the following: 1.
+FIRST RESPONDERS.
+In addition to items C8, D1 through D7, H1, H3, and H8, support the following: 1.
 Current and future law enforcement expenditures relating to the opioid epidemic.
 2. Educate law enforcement or other first responders regarding appropriate practices and precautions when dealing with fentanyl or other drugs.

 FIRST RESPONDERS.
 1. Law Enforcement – Participating Local Governments may also use their share of funds for law enforcement expenditures relating to the opioid epidemic.
 2. Educating first responders regarding appropriate practices and precautions when dealing with fentanyl or other drugs.
 3. Increase Electronic Prescribing to Prevent Diversion and Forgery.